mattneary/LetterEleven/README.md

 Roadmap
 =======
-- A typing system is needed for automatic rendering of Church Forms (e.g., numbers and booleans).
+- Lazy evaluation to allow for recursion.
 - The goal is to generalize this implementation to make general interpretation a lot less intimidating.
 Scheme, for example, would be very easily built on this foundation.